innovationinsoftware/policy-dev/lab8.md

 m = { "a": "foo", "b": "bar" }
 r = map m as k, v { v }

+# This rule will FAIL because r contains "foo" and "bar", but we check for "baz"
-main = rule { length(r) == 2 && "foo" in r && "bar" in r }
+main = rule { length(r) == 2 && "baz" in r }
 ```
 - Run: `sentinel apply map-map.sentinel`
-- This will PASS because the map returns the values of the map as a list.
+- This will FAIL because "baz" is not in the list of values.

 **Explanation:**
 - Each example demonstrates a different aspect of collection operations in Sentinel, as shown in the [official documentation](https://developer.hashicorp.com/sentinel/docs/language/collection-operations).